aws/eks-anywhere/designs/preflight-checks.md

 Currently there are already safeguards in place to redact any personal and credential information during validations.
 These safeguards should also be incorporated into any new validations added.

-## Testing

-The new code will be covered by unit and e2e tests, and the e2e framework will be extended to support the `validate` command.

-The following e2e test will be added:

-Scenario 1 - run preflight check successfully

-* run preflight check on valid configuration
-* proceed with cluster creation if successful

 ## Alternative designs